How to Set Up a Pressure Washer: A Step-by-Step Guide

 1. Check Compatibility: Ensure you are using pressure-washer-safe detergents.
 Avoid household cleaners or chemicals that can damage the machine or surfaces.

 2. Fill the Detergent Tank: If your pressure washer has a built-in detergent tank, fill it with the diluted detergent solution.
+Every detergent will have its own instructions on dilution.

 3. Use a Foam Cannon: If your model doesn’t have a detergent tank, you can use a foam cannon or attach a soap dispenser to the spray wand.